influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 InfluxDB does not support using the `OR` operator in the `WHERE` clause to specify multiple time intervals.

-For more information, see [Frequently Asked Questions](/influxdb/v1.6/troubleshooting/frequently-asked-questions/#why-is-my-query-with-a-where-or-time-clause-returning-empty-results).
+For more information, see [Frequently asked questions](/influxdb/v1.6/troubleshooting/frequently-asked-questions/#why-is-my-query-with-a-where-or-time-clause-returning-empty-results).

 ### Querying data that occur after `now()` with a `GROUP BY time()` clause